Manjula (Kannada actress): Career

-Manjula started her acting career in 1965 with a drama troupe Prabhat Kalavidaru.
+Manjula started her acting career in 1965 with the drama troupe Prabhat Kalavidaru.
 She entered the Kannada film industry in a small role in Mane Katti Nodu in 1966.
 Her debut as a heroine was in the 1972 film Yaara Saakshi, directed by veteran director M. R. Vittal.
-She shared the screen with all the top Kannada actors including Rajkumar, Vishnuvardhan, Srinath, Ashok and Shankar Nag.
+In a career spanning 10 plus years she shared the screen with all the top Kannada actors including Rajkumar, Vishnuvardhan, Srinath, Ashok and Shankar Nag.
 Her most successful pairing was with Srinath and they acted together in about 35 films.

 She starred in over one hundred films.
-She specialized in the role of the bossy tomboyish village belle which brought her huge success as a top Kannada heroine in the late 1970s.
-Some of her notable films are Sampathige Savaal, Eradu Kanasu, Sose Thanda Sowbhagya, Besuge and Seetharamu.
+She specialized in the role of the bold village belle which brought her huge success and shw was a top Kannada heroine in the late 1970s.
+Some of her notable films include Sampathige Savaal, Eradu Kanasu, Sose Thanda Sowbhagya, Besuge and Seetharamu.
 She also acted with well known actors in other languages like Ramakrishna (Telugu), Kamalahasan and Rajinikanth (Tamil).